olicrea/olicrea/README.md

 ### Facts

-💻 I’m currently working on an APIrest with Node.js, and express.
+💻 I’m currently working on an APIrest with React, and FastApi.

 💬 I have effective verbal and written communication skills, as well as active listening abilities.